MwithHeart/writetech-accelerator-portfolio-mariam/docs/docs-automation/README.md

 **What I did:**

-* Created a `.vale.ini` file at the root of the repository.
 * Linted markdown files using the google developers style guide.
 * Added a sample page in this folder alongside a page that contains some of the results of the vale lint.
-* Added a GitHub Action workflow in `.github/workflows/vale.yml` that:
+* Added a GitHub Action workflow that automatically triggers linting and link checks whenever there's a push.

-✅ With this setup, every commit automatically triggers linting and link checks, making sure documentation stays polished and error-free.

 ---